zaaakher/tsup-react-package-starter/README.md

 Import CSS files works out of the box.
 Simply import your CSS files in your components and they will be bundled with your package.

 [tsup](https://github.com/egoist/tsup) supports PostCSS out of the box.
-Simply run `yarn add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
+Simply run `pnpm add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
 Learn more how to configure PostCSS [here](https://tsup.egoist.dev/#css-support).

 Additionally consider using the [tsup](https://github.com/egoist/tsup) configuration option `injectStyle` to inject the CSS directly into your Javascript bundle instead of outputting a separate CSS file.